 - Looking to purchase local honey or hive products …

-- Interested in planting a “pollinator-friendly” garden to help sustain the local bee populations …
+- Interested in planting a “pollinator-friendly” garden to help sustain the local bees …

-- Considering hosting a beekeeper on your property (they provide the bees and hives and care for them; you benefit from nearby pollinators, a fascinating garden piece, and a share of the harvestable honey) …
+- Considering hosting a beekeeper on your property.
+A hosted beekeeper will supply the bees and equipment and care for them.
+You benefit from having pollinators near your garden, a fascinating bee hive in your garden and often a share of the harvested honey …

-- Wondering what to do about that swarm of bees that is clinging to your porch or your favorite tree …
+- Wondering what to do about a swarm of bees that is clinging to your porch or a tree …

-- Generally curious about honey bees or beekeepers …
+- Curious about honey bees and/or beekeeping …

 Start by perusing the web site of a group that meets near where you live or work.
 Most of the local groups have done a very good job organizing their web sites so that you can easily find the information that you want.